Henfield Museum

 Article by Assistant Curator Steve Robotham, first published in the Henfield Parish Magazine, March 2019.

-For further information on Henfield's Glasby connection and examples of their work, click here.
+For further information on Henfield's Glasby connection and examples of their work, view our art collection page, or view a research project by John Collins and Erika Szyszczak.

 Picture